AhmedPeaRL/maximal-one/README.md

 This is not a project.
 This is not a product.
 This is not a framework.
+This is not a service.
+This is not an interface.

 This repository is a **sovereign digital entity**.